Skip to main content

 Code formatting

-As formatting style, the library uses a .clang-format configuration file based on the GNU style.
+For formatting style, the library employs a .clang-format configuration file based on the GNU style.

-Code formatting is done using clang-format --style=file, either manually from a script, or automatically from Visual Studio Code, or the Eclipse CppStyle plug-in.
+Code formatting is performed using clang-format --style=file, either manually via a script, or automatically through Visual Studio Code, or the Eclipse CppStyle plug-in.

 info

-Visual Studio Code can directly utilise the .clang-format file in the Format Document command.
+Visual Studio Code can directly utilise the .clang-format file within the Format Document command.

 tip

-Always reformat the source files that were changed before committing them to the repository.
+Always reformat the source files that have been modified before committing them to the repository.

 Release schedule